-You might find it helpful to watch this video from NHS Choices about how to bath your baby.
+You might find it helpful to watch this video from the NHS about how to bath your baby.

 Safety tips for bath time

 It’s important to keep safety in mind at bath time.
-Babies and young children should never be left unattended in a bath, not even for a minute (Public Health England, 2015).
+Babies and young children should never be left unattended in a bath, not even for a second (NHS, 2021).
 Here are some bath time tips: